leisurelyrcxf/cmoult/cmoult/CMoult.md

 `mkdir _build && cd _build && cmake ..`

-##1, Introduction
+##1 Introduction
-The Cmoult project is a C version of Pymoult, which provides DSU ability for C langauge similar to Pymoult.
-In Pymoult, it provides the functionality of modify function, data types (classes), data values, etc. at runtime.
+The Cmoult project is a C version of Pymoult, which provides DSU ability similar to Pymoult for C langauge.
+Pymoult provides the functionalities such as modifying function, data types (classes), data values, etc. at runtime.

-Thus the Cmoult project has the ambition to provide all those functionalities for the language C. Comparing to python, the implementation in C has a lot of difficulties, becuase python is a modern advanced dynamic language, but C is much closer to bottom machine level.
+The Cmoult project has the ambition to provide all those functionalities for language C. Comparing to python, the implementation in C has much more difficulties becuase python is a modern advanced dynamic language, but C is much closer to machine level.

-The current implementation still has some shortcomings, but it does have implemented the core functionalities of Pymoult in a prototype form.
-Below I am gonna the approaches that I used and other contributions which I have made to Cmoult.
+The current implementation still has some shortcomings, but it does have implemented the core functionalities of Pymoult.
+I am going to describe the approaches that I used in sescion 2 and some other contributions which I have made to Cmoult in section 3.

 ##2, Approaches
-###2.1, Tasks en Bref
+###2.1 Tasks en Bref
 &nbsp;&nbsp;The Pymoult project includes mainly three modules————listener, manager, update.
-The listener module provides the functionality of receving commands from a TCP session and transfer the corresponding commands including log related commands and especially the update commands, etc. to manager.
+The listener module provides the functionality of receving commands from a TCP session and transferring the recevied commands (including log related commands and especially the update commands) to the manager.
 The manager module provides the functionality of executing commands, managing updates, do updating, etc. The update module provides the infrastructure for implementing customized updates, e.g., the base classes, the low-level api to handling updates, etc.

-&nbsp;&nbsp;While the modules listener and manager is much simpler in comparison to the module update, when I got involved into the prject, these two modules have bascially been done, but there are some bugs, which I will present in the later section.
+&nbsp;&nbsp;While the modules listener and manager is much simpler in comparison to the module update, when I got involved into the project, these two modules have bascially been done, but there are some tiny bugs which I fixed.
+I will present them in the later section.

-&nbsp;&nbsp;For the update modules, the updates can be firstly classified into two catagories, namely updating function (or method) and updating data, which could be further devided into updating data type and data value.
+&nbsp;&nbsp;For the update module, the updates can be firstly classified into two catagories, namely updating function (or method) and updating data, which could be further devided into updating data type and data value.
 Another dimenstion of updating is the updating moment.

 &nbsp;&nbsp;For function update, there are mainly three mechanisms for deciding the updating moment, namely
 * safe redefine update————periodically check the call stack and only apply the update when the function is not in the calling stack